se2p/pynguin/README.md

-A minimal full command line to invoke Pynguin could be the following, where we assume that a project `foo` is located in `/tmp/foo`, we want to store Pynguin's in `/tmp/testgen`, and we want to generate tests using a whole-suite approach for the module `foo.bar` (wrapped for better readability):
+A minimal full command line to invoke Pynguin could be the following, where we assume that a project `foo` is located in `/tmp/foo`, we want to store Pynguin's generated tests in `/tmp/testgen`, and we want to generate tests using a whole-suite approach for the module `foo.bar` (wrapped for better readability):
 ```bash